FAQ

 Can I use Postbox to get mail from my Exchange server?

 Postbox currently supports POP3, IMAP, and SMTP protocols.
-If your administrator has those protocols turned on in Exchange, then you can use Postbox to send and receive mail from those servers.
-Postbox does not currently support native Exchange protocols at this time.
+If your administrator has those protocols turned on in Exchange, you can use Postbox to send and receive mail from those servers.
+Postbox does not currently support native Exchange protocols.

 Does Postbox include a calendar?

 Postbox does not contain a calendar.
-We're solely focused on providing you with the very best email experience possible.
+We're focused on providing you with the best email experience possible.

 Is there a Windows 64-bit version available?

 Postbox on Windows is currently 32-bit, which can run in either 32-bit or 64-bit versions of Windows.
-We do not have a 64-bit version of Postbox available for Windows at this time.
+We currently do not have a 64-bit version of Postbox available for Windows.

 Is there an option for PGP Encryption?